Sillvernhancs/Guardian_Bot/README.md

 - !checkAll: check everyone's debt
 - 1$/$1 to "user": increase a person's debt, given that you're on the op list

-auto detects yer mum jokes in the chat.
+auto detects jokes in the chat.